tippfehlr/activity-roles/README.md

 Please join the [support guild](https://discord.gg/3K9Yx4ufN7) for the latest updates and infos. \
 Initially inspired by [Game Roles](https://top.gg/bot/511010215290863636).

----

-I don’t use the bot myself.
-If you want to speed up development or help me pay for the server, please consider supporting me ([GitHub Sponsors](https://github.com/sponsors/tippfehlr) or [Ko-fi](https://ko-fi.com/Z8Z7SYDDJ)).

 ## Configuration

 **The bot will not remove any roles that were added manually.**